samilait/minesweeper/documentation/Architecture-Documentation.md

 ### StartSelectView.java

 The StartSelectView.java represents the GUI that is presented to the user when the application is started.
-This view allows the player to select the difficulty of the board, which will affect the size and mine concentration of the board.
+This view allows the player to select the difficulty of the board to Beginner, Intermediate, or Expert levels.

+One can also set a custom sized board.
+A possible research task for the Tiralabra project would be to study how the bot's performance depends on the size of the board and number of mines on it.

+One can also use pre-set seeds for the game.
+Seed determines the distribution of mines on the board.
+This is another useful tool for performance analysis.